imreFitos/GoogleWorkspaceMailboxDownload/README.md

 ### Setup access credentials in Google Cloud for the script:

-1. You have to create your own google cloud app in https://console.cloud.google.com/ I call my cloud app "GoogleWorkspaceMailboxDownload"
+1. You have to create your own google cloud app project in https://console.cloud.google.com/ I call my cloud app "GoogleWorkspaceMailboxDownload"

-1.1.
-Setup an Oauth 2 Client with a scope to access the email audit API, and download the client credentials:
+2. Under this newly created project, setup an Oauth 2 Client with a scope to access the email audit API, and download the client credentials:

 Documentation is in the Google doc above.
 TL:DR under your google cloud project "GoogleWorkspaceMailboxDownload" create a Oauth 2.0 client ID (Desktop type).
 Add the scope "https://apps-apis.google.com/a/feeds/compliance/audit/".
 Download the client's secret as JSON (under APIs & Services -> Credentials) and save it as client_secrets.json.
-ZZ

 ## Usage

 1. Setup GPG, create your key, export the public key, upload the key using this script.
 For creation of key, please use the Google Documentation at the beginning of this readme.